G-computation and doubly robust standardisation for continuous-time data: a comparison with inverse probability

 \subsection{Results}

 The Monte Carlo errors were weak, and we did not encounter any convergence problems.
-Figures \ref{resAHR} and \ref{resRMST} present the results under the alternative hypotheses for $AHR$ and $\Delta$, respectively.
-The results under the null hypothesis were comparable and can be found in the supplementary material available online.
+Figure \ref{resRMST} presents the results under the alternative hypotheses for $\Delta$.
+The results for (i) $\Delta$ under the null hypothesis, and (ii) $AHR$ under the null and alternative hypotheses were comparable and can be found in the supplementary material available online.

-The MAB values associated with IPW and GC were similar to zero in all scenarios, regardless of the considered covariate set (all the risk factors or only the true confounders).
-Nevertheless, the MAB under the alternative hypothesis was slightly lower with the GC when considering all the risk factors.
-For instance, in terms of $\Delta$ when $n=500$ with a censoring rate of 40\%, the MAB was 0.033 for GC versus 0.061 for IPW.
-When considering only true confounders, these values were 0.147 and 0.066, respectively.
+The bias associated with IPW, GC and DRS were similar and close to zero in all scenarios in which we considered all the risk factors or only the true confounders.
+Nevertheless for GC, the bias of $\Delta$ under the alternative hypothesis was lower considering all the risk factors rather than only the true confounders: 0.007 versus 0.111 for $n=2000$, respectively, but only for a censoring rate of 40\%.
+In small sample sizes, the bias was higher for IPW than GC and DRS.
+For instance, when $n=100$ with a censoring rate of 40\% and the risk factors, the bias was 0.100 for GC versus 0.053 and 0.065 for GC and DRS, respectively.